 Coach Smith uses the warrior drill for footwork and finish.
 Players standing on the blue cone will move at a 45-degree angle to their right or left.

-The tacklers will focus on getting their feet into position, wrapping the arms, and finishing through the tackle.
+The tacklers will focus on getting their feet into position, wrapping their arms, and finishing through the tackle.
 The warrior drill is an excellent progression into fitting up a ball carrier and teaching tackling at full speed.

 Lion’s Den Tackling Drill

 This multi-progression drill allows both players to get significant reps over time.
-Coach Smith was able to reduce his missed tackles per game due in large part to these drills.
+Coach Smith was able to reduce his missed tackles per game, in large part due to these drills.

 The emphasis of this drill is to get into position, tracking, and leverage.
 This drill will help prevent cutbacks and help defensive players take the proper angles to the ball carrier.